fcortesbio/personal-dashboard/README.md

 A self-hosted productivity dashboard backend that consolidates key tools and information into a unified API.
 Built with Node.js/Express.js, SQLite, and comprehensive test coverage.

-**Status:** Phase 1 Complete ✅ - Core backend and 3/5 widgets functional.
+**Status:** Phase 2 Complete ✅ - Google OAuth, Calendar & Tasks APIs fully integrated and tested.

 ## Features